{tocify} $title={Table of Contents}

 Hair loss is not just “weak roots.”
 It’s a mirror of your body’s internal health.
 By checking family history, scalp condition, digestion, stress, sleep, and circulation, experts map out a personalized treatment.

-Direct Takeaway: If you want lasting results, stop chasing only shampoos or oils.
+If you want lasting results, stop chasing only shampoos or oils.
 Begin by answering these 9 questions honestly — that’s the roadmap experts follow to restore healthy, strong hair.

 FAQs